yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_do.md

 ## Synopsis

-`DO` executes an anonymous code block, or in other words a transient anonymous function in a procedural language.
+Use the `DO` statement to execute an anonymous code block, or in other words a transient anonymous function in a procedural language.
 The code block is treated as though it were the body of a function with no parameters, returning void.
 It is parsed and executed a single time.
-The optional LANGUAGE clause can be written either before or after the code block.
+The optional `LANGUAGE` clause can be written either before or after the code block.

 ## Syntax